Christian-Blank/the-company-os/os/domains/rules/data/knowledge-system.rules.md

     * `parent_charter`: (string) The filename of the direct parent Charter governing this document. `null` only for the root charter.
     * `tags`: (array of strings) Lowercase keywords for discovery.
 * **Rule 1.4: Link Explicitly.** Every new document must link to its `parent_charter`.
 Where relevant, it should also include hyperlinks to other related documents within its body or frontmatter to strengthen the graph.
+* **Rule 1.5: Respect Service Boundaries.** Documents must be created within the appropriate service domain's `/data` directory.
+For example:
+    * Charters go in `/os/domains/charters/data/`
+    * Signals go in `/work/domains/signals/data/`
+    * Project specs go in `/work/domains/projects/data/`
+* **Rule 1.6: Verify Timestamps.** Before creating new documents or updating existing ones, always verify the current date and time by running the `date` command or equivalent.
+This ensures accurate `last_updated` timestamps in frontmatter.
+The timestamp should use ISO 8601 format with timezone information.
+    * *Example verification*: Run `date` to get "Mon Jul 14 17:51:24 PDT 2025"
+    * *Example frontmatter*: `last_updated: "2025-07-14T17:51:24-07:00"`

 ---